phcollignon/Arduino-Wood-Stove-Regulation/README.md

 ## Introduction

-It is often tedious to control the air supply of a wood stove.
+It is a hard job to control the air supply of a wood stove.

-I built an automatic regulator that do it for you.
-It controls the air supply depending of the temperatures of the chimney.
+I built an automatic regulator that does this for you.
+It regulates the air supply according to the temperatures of the chimney.

-The combustion is always optimal and you get the maximum calories out of your firewood.
+Combustion is always optimal and you get the most calories from your firewood.

-You get a notification when a wood refill is needed.
+You receive a notification when a refill of wood is needed.

 [![Watch the video](documentation/youtube.png)](https://youtu.be/uNl3eiWf07A)

-At the end of the fire, the system automatically close the air supply to prevent the stove to cool down to fast.
+At the end of the fire, the system automatically closes the air supply to prevent the stove from cooling too quickly.

-***WARNING : always let a minium drawing.
-Not providing enough air supply to stove is dangerous.
-It can produce fatal CO gaz or incomplete burned gaz explosion.***
+***WARNING: always leave a minimum draft.
+Not supplying enough air to the stove is dangerous.
+It can produce lethal CO or an incomplete burn gas explosion.***

-***Disclaimer : I am not responsible of any use of this project.
-By using this project you take all responsibilities of its configuration, implementation and usage.***
+***Disclaimer: I am not responsible for the use of this project.
+By using this project, you assume all responsibility for its configuration, implementation, and use.***

 ## The regulation